DJ Shadow: The Outsider and Diminishing Returns (2006–2009)

 In 2006, he signed a deal with Universal Records, on which would be released The Outsider, on September 18.
 A special edition CD box set was also released containing The Outsider, the album on CD and a DVD entitled Tour Visuals.
 This album, which prominently featured several artists from the local San Francisco Bay Area hyphy hip hop movement, got a mixed welcome among Shadow's fans.
 Responding to criticisms, the DJ/producer explained on his blog why he made no apologies: "Repeat Endtroducing over and over again?
 That was never, ever in the game plan.
 Fuck that.
 So I think it's time for certain fans to decide if they are fans of the album, or the artist."

-Throughout 2007 and 2008, DJ Shadow toured with fellow DJ Cut Chemist in support of their The Hard Sell mixtape, released in January 2007 and recorded during the reheasals of a June 2007 show.
+Throughout 2007 and 2008, DJ Shadow toured with fellow DJ Cut Chemist in support of their The Hard Sell mixtape, released in January 2007 and recorded during the rehearsals of a June 2007 show.
 The duo had already produced several mixtapes in the past, most notably Brainfreeze and Product Placement, mixing jazz, funk, and soul.
-The were joined by Kid Koala, and the rehearsals of this tour spawned The Hard Sell (Encore), a "refined" version of the duo's set.
+They were joined by Kid Koala, and the rehearsals of this tour spawned The Hard Sell (Encore), a "refined" version of the duo's set.

 Diminishing Returns was a 2-hour DJ mix originally broadcast as an episode of the Essential Mix on BBC Radio 1 on March 29, 2003.
 It was released in 2003 on CD in a pressing limited to 1000 copies on the Reconstruction Productions label.
 On April 1, 2009, DJ Shadow announced on his Facebook page that he was working on a Diminishing Returns re-release.
 Reconstruction Productions reissued the album in 2009 with a sticker stating "official, last chance limited edition, re-release".